-A Museum Dedicated To Our Favourite US Writers Has Opened In Chicago
+Chicago Has A Museum Dedicated To Our Favourite American Writers

 Field trip for your book club?

-Literati, book clubbers, book lovers and storytellers, rejoice!
-Chicago has opened the doors to a brand new museum dedicated to the country’s literary heroes.
+Literati, book lovers and storytellers, rejoice!
+Chicago is home to a museum dedicated to the country’s literary heroes.

 American literature has inspired movies, uni courses and cross-country road trips.
 But it’s yet to attract its own museum.
 Until now.
 Malcolm O’Hagan visited Ireland and saw how impressive the Irish writers’ museum was.
-Determined to give that kind of cultural importance to the US, he raised $10 million USD in funding and thus, the American Writers Museum was born.
+Determined to give that kind of cultural importance to the United States, he raised US$10 million in funding and thus, the American Writers Museum was born.

-The museum is open now and you can buy tickets for as little as $16AUD.
+The museum is open now and you can buy tickets for as little as US$12 (AU$16).